Evangelical Church Winning All: Controversies and challenges

 ECWA has faced significant challenges, particularly in northern Nigeria, where members have been targeted by violence.
 In April 2024, Rev. Manasseh Ibrahim was killed by bandits along the Birnin Gwari-Kaduna Highway.
 In July 2025, Rev. Anthony Lamba and two others were abducted in Kajuru, Kaduna State.
 Internally, a 2018 leadership dispute in Kano DCC led to protests in 2025 over a council split, reflecting governance tensions.
-ECWA's opposition to Sharia law expansion since 1999 has drawn criticism from some Muslim groups, who view it as confrontational, though ECWA maintains it advocates for religious freedom.
+ECWA's opposition to Sharia expansion since 1999 has drawn criticism from some Muslim groups, who view it as confrontational, though ECWA maintains it advocates for religious freedom.
 The denomination has responded by engaging in interfaith dialogue, notably through the Interfaith Code of Conduct, to promote peace.